softonic/laravel-transactional-event-publisher/README.md

 We provide `Softonic\TransactionalEventPublisher\EventStoreMiddlewares\AmqpMiddleware`,
  `Softonic\TransactionalEventPublisher\EventStoreMiddlewares\DatabaseMiddleware`
- and `Softonic\TransactionalEventPublisher\EventStoreMiddlewares\AsyncAmqpMiddleware` middlewares to send events two AMQP.
+ and `Softonic\TransactionalEventPublisher\EventStoreMiddlewares\AsyncAmqpMiddleware` middlewares to send events.

 #### Sync AMQP middleware

-To use the sync AMQP you jsut need to configure the AMQP connection using the configuration file or environmental variables.
+To use the sync AMQP you just need to configure the AMQP connection using the configuration file or environmental variables.

 #### Async AMQP middleware